-US declares Pakistan Baluchi separatists terrorist group
+US declares Pakistan separatists a terrorist group

 It says the group carried out a suicide attack in August 2018 that targeted Chinese engineers in Baluchistan, a November 2018 attack on the Chinese Consulate in Karachi, and a May 2019 attack on a luxury hotel in the port town of Gwadar.

-Baluchistan has been the scene of a low-level insurgency by separatists demanding more autonomy and a greater share in the region’s natural resources.
+Baluchistan has long been the scene of a low-level insurgency by armed groups demanding more autonomy and a greater share in the region’s natural resources.